 It makes me think of what they are doing over at archive.org, which also contains a vast collection of public domain material ranging from texts to sound and video.
 Flickr is taking a step into the same direction by letting Institutions archive their photographic collections online, and allow people like you and me to interact and help describe the collection by adding comments and tags to the photo’s.

 For now only a handfull of institutions are actively submitting content, but I’m sure more will follow worldwide.
 Something to look forward to if you’re interested in history and photography, and a nice resource for copyright free pictures to use in your research, blogs or whatever.

-If you have one of those digital camera’s that forgets what day it is after you’ve replaced the AA batteries you might end up with a lot of pictures with bad EXIF data tags.
+If you have one of those digital cameras that forgets what day it is after you’ve replaced the AA batteries you might end up with a lot of pictures with bad EXIF data tags.

 As a geek and nitpicker I sort of dislike that.
 In fact, in Picasa all of those pictures ended up being cataloged in the year 2012 which is the default date of the camera apparently.
 Picasa I found out uses EXIF data and not the file date of your pictures.
 This makes sense of course.
 If you change a photo’s color settings for instance, the file date will change, the EXIF data won’t.

 So to fix those bad dates I ran into this piece of software called EXIFViewer.
 The GUI look pretty damn old, but it works, so who cares.
 You can use it to set the EXIF date to a specific date and time, or perform a calculation on the selected files.
-For instance you can subtract 2015 days from all files, and whoosh those files back in time to when they where actually shot.
+For instance, you can subtract 2015 days from all files, and whoosh those files back in time to when they were actually shot.